Rural Exchange

 • be practical and future-focused with fresh and innovative evidence-based options and recommendations.

 There will be a range of opportunities to get involved over 2025, according to the research stages below.
-We have summarised key ways to get involved in our Participate webpage.
+We are highlighting key ways to participate on our participation page--- if you're looking for open surveys and ongoing fieldwork, have a look here.

 4. Interviews or a workshop focusing on monitoring and evaluation.